giuliorossolini/giuliorossolini.github.io/courses/robust_and_secure_ai.md

 ## 🛠️ Format & Exam
 - **Lectures**: 20 hours (in-person).
-- **Exam (2 CFU)**: Project work  + oral discussion.
+- **Exam (2 CFU)**: Project/Research work  + oral discussion.

 To attend the course in the first semester of the 2025–2026 academic year, please fill out the following form: [Course Registration Form](https://docs.google.com/forms/d/e/1FAIpQLScTUHxgIfQfhJBH27NgQjoLAZyofrhmkkvahI11xfCvdnjn_w/viewform).

-A Teams channel will be set up soon for feedback, questions, and announcements.
+A Microsoft Teams channel will be set up soon for feedback, questions, and announcements.

 ## 🗓️ Schedule